The school is open and providing childcare and educational provision for children of 'critical workers' and those deemed 'vulnerable'.

 I am a critical worker or have a vulnerable child but I don’t want to send my child in to school or childcare, do I have to?

-For vulnerable children, your child’s social worker or we will work with you to assess the best option for your child.
+For vulnerable children, please contact us to discuss and assess the best option for your child.

 What about school lunches?